-An orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 2.
-Schedule
+An orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 1.

 Students admitted to the Yale School of Public Health (YSPH) are responsible for becoming familiar with the general regulations of YSPH as stated in the “Policies” sections of the Yale School of Public Health Bulletin and with the more specific requirements stated in the individual section on each department or program which may go beyond, or supplement, the general standards.
 Please note the updated 2019-2020 YSPH Bulletin will be available in mid-August.

 Please refer to the MPH Academic Resources webpage for additional details.

-If your degree was conferred since you submitted your application to SOPHAS and therefore was not verified by SOPHAS, you must provide YSPH with your final official transcript(s) by August 15.
+If your degree was conferred since you submitted your application to SOPHAS and therefore was not verified by SOPHAS, you must provide YSPH with your final official transcript(s) by August 9.
 These official transcripts must indicate the degree and date received.
 Instructions on how to submit your final transcripts by mail or electronically to SOPHAS may be found on the SOPHAS website (instructions are the same as those used during the application process).